snowmeltarcade/projectbirdracing/documentation/technical_architecture/graphics.md

 // == load time ==
 // load all cameras in scene

-// submit cameras assigned to layers to the graphics manager

 // == render time ==
+// ECS submits all cameras in scene
 // ECS submits all renderable entities in scene

 // graphics manager to inform all render targets a new frame is beginning